crush-157/CloudTestDrive/springboot-sample/devcs.accs.ci.md

 Set the following properties.
 ![alt text](images/12.deploy.config.png "Deployment Configuration")

-- **Configuration Name**: any name to identify deployment configuration
+- **Configuration Name**: any name to identify deployment configuration.
+Again, please prefix this with your user (i.e springboot-deploy-2-accs-user06).
 - **Application Name**: instance name in ACCS.
 This will determine the application's URL.
+Again, please prefix this with your user (i.e springboot-sample-user06).
 - **Deployment Target**: click **New** and select Application Container Cloud... and define connection properties such as **Data center**, **Identity Domain** and **credentials**.
 ![alt text](images/13.accs.config.png "ACCS Configuration")
 - **Type**: select **Automatic** which means auto deploy after a successful execution of the build job.
 Select your previously created job and its artifact to deploy.